Mentor Coaching AI

 Understanding mentor coaching hour requirements is the first step.
 Here's how to move forward:

-1. Determine your credential path: ICF requires 10 hours over 3+ months, with at least 3 hours one‑on‑one.
+1. Determine your credential path.
+ICF requires 10 hours over 3+ months, with at least 3 hours one-on-one.

 Your mentor coaching hours are among the most valuable investments in your coaching career.
 With proper planning and documentation, you'll meet ICF requirements while genuinely developing your coaching competencies.